pmndrs/gltfjsx/readme.md

       <Model />
 ```

-Now you can re-use it, it will re-use geometries and materials ootb:
+You can re-use it, it will re-use geometries and materials out of the box:

 ```jsx
 <Model position={[0, 0, 0]} />